Center for Peace and Reconciliation Studies

-Men are ensnared in these situations with incompetence and surrounded with complete inefficiency towards their responsibilities to their families.
-In a society where a man is considered to be the source of security to the family, the demolition of the house makes him in a single moment ineffectual.
+Men are ensnared in these situations with incompetence and surrounded with complete inefficiency towards their duties to their families.
+In a society where a person is considered to be the source of security to the household, the demolition of the house makes him in a single moment ineffectual.

-The link between all the effects are so closed and integrated, that so often it repeats itself, it is hard to separate the economical effect from the social effect which are both integrated in the psychological effect of the demolition particularly on women .
+The link between all the effects are so closed and integrated that so often it repeats itself, it is hard to separate the economic effect from the social effect which is both incorporated into the psychological effect of the demolition particularly on women.

-One more time, the women’s role and hence her effect is integrated with all the current structure, where it is combined with her role as a woman, and her role as a human.
+One more time, the women’s role and hence her force is incorporated with all the current structure, where it is combined with her role as a female and her role as a human.

 VII.1.
 Social Impact

 Particularly affected by forced eviction and the destruction of their homes.
 When families are made homeless by the demolition of their homes, women bear the brunt of rebuilding the home.
-The violation and ensuing trauma of losing one’s home is akin to that of rape for many women (see Shalhoub).
-In this societal structure, a raped woman is a woman who loses or her life and is isolated and surrounded with disgrace and shame, even though she is a victim.
-In demolitions, the woman loses what once was her pride, her secured place and kingdom .She has lost her world in a physical sense, and in a social sense, too, because she is no longer in charge but living in someone else’s house, and has to take on the subordinate status of a daughter to her mother-in-law.
+The violation and ensuing trauma of losing one’s home are akin to that of rape for many women (see Shalhoub).
+In this societal structure, abused woman is a woman who loses or her life and is isolated and surrounded with disgrace and shame, even though she is a victim.
+In demolitions, the woman loses what once was her pride, her secured place, and kingdom.She has lost her world in a physical sense, and in a social sense, too, because she is no longer in charge but living in someone else’s house, and has to take on the subordinate status of a daughter to her mother-in-law.

-The demolitions effect the direct social lives of women , in terms of moving them physically from an independent visible place that once was theirs to another that they don’t own , and in reality moves them backwards to a phase they thought was over .
+The demolitions affect the direct social lives of women, regarding moving them physically from an independent visible place that once was theirs to another that they don’t own, and in reality, moves them backward to a phase they thought was over.

-The loss of privacy and space often puts strain on the relationships between family members, which results often in the mothers feeling undermined in their role as a source of authority and emotional and material support for their children.
+The loss of privacy and space often puts a strain on the relationships between family members, which often results in the mothers feeling undermined in their role as a source of authority and emotional and material support for their children.